-In this part of my blog post series we will set up the Subordinate CA (Intermediate CA).
+In this part of my blog post series we will set up the Subordinate CA (Intermediate CA) which will be domain joined.

 Subordinate CAs are responsible for issuing certificates directly to end-entities such as users, computers, and devices.